-The” distance test” requires that your new home must be located at least 50 miles further that your previous workplace was from your old home.
-In case you didn’t have an official workplace and you worked from home, than the distance between the old home and new job must be at least 50 miles, which means that if your old home was located 15 miles from the old workplace, now your new job must be at least 65 miles from your old home.
+The” distance test” requires that your new home must be located at least 50 miles further than your previous workplace was from your old home.
+In case you didn’t have an official workplace and you worked from home than the distance between the old home and new job must be at least 50 miles, which means that if your old home was located 15 miles from the old workplace, now your new job must be at least 65 miles from your old home.

-– Moving and packing of the personal items and household goods.
+Moving and packing of the personal items and household goods.
 Save receipts from any moving, storage or truck rental company whose services you are using.
-Even packing-related costs can be deducted, so save receipts for each box and other packing supplies you have purchased.
-Pet transportation costs also can be deducted. – Limited storage costs (up to 30 days starting from the moving day in case you cannot move into your new home immediately). – Transportation from the temporary housing to the permanent home (if you cannot move into the new home immediatelly after you have moved out from the old one.
+Even packing-related costs can be deducted in some situations.
+So, save receipts for each box and other packing supplies you have purchased.
+Also, pet transportation costs can be deducted.
+Then, limited storage costs.
+Up to 30 days starting from the moving day in case you cannot move into your new home immediately.
+As well as, transportation from the temporary housing to the permanent home.
+If you cannot move into the new home immediately after you have moved out of the old one.

 Which moving costs are not deductible?